Profile picture for user uofer

 Biography

-Udi Ofer is the James L. Weinberg Visiting Professor and Lecturer in the School of Public and International Affairs at Princeton University.
-He is the founding Director of the Policy Advocacy Clinic at Princeton University and teaches courses on civil rights, policing, criminal justice reform, public policy and social change.
+Udi Ofer is the John L. Weinberg/Goldman Sachs and Co.
+Visiting Professor and Lecturer of Public and International Affairs at Princeton University.
+He is the founding Director of the Policy Advocacy Clinic at Princeton University, a highly intensive clinical program that immerses students in the policy advocacy process, including before the United Nations, Congress, and state government.
+His research focuses on constitutional rights and human rights law.
+He teaches courses on policing and constitutional rights, policy advocacy, and human rights advocacy.
+He is an elected member of the Council on Criminal Justice.
 He is also Chair of the International Advisory Council of the Association for Civil Rights in Israel.

-Ofer has more than 20 years of experience as a civil rights lawyer advocating for social change, racial justice and equality, and leading policy campaigns at the local, state and federal levels.
-For two decades, Ofer worked as an attorney at the American Civil Liberties Union (ACLU), where he helped transform the organization into an advocacy powerhouse, expanding its work into new issues areas and tactics, including nonpartisan political advocacy.
-Ofer’s work has led to passage of hundreds of laws and policies across the nation, addressing some of the greatest injustices of our time.
+Ofer has more than 20 years of experience as a constitutional rights lawyer working on issues related to criminal justice reform, national security, free speech and racial justice.
+For two decades, Ofer worked as an attorney at the American Civil Liberties Union (ACLU), where he helped to transform the organization, expanding its work into new issue areas and tactics.
+Ofer's work has led to passage of hundreds of laws and policies across the nation.

 Ofer began his legal career in 2001 as a Skadden Fellow at My Sisters’ Place, a domestic violence organization.
-He was an adjunct professor at New York Law School from 2009-2012, and has published widely including in the Seton Hall Law Review, Columbia Law School Journal of Race and Law, New York Law School Law Review, and Fordham Urban Law Journal.
-Ofer’s work and commentary have been featured in hundreds of national and local news outlets, including The New York Times, Washington Post, NPR, Wall Street Journal, New Yorker Radio Hour, NBC News, The Hill, POLITICO and Vox.
-He has testified before many legislatures, including the United States Senate, and is frequently cited as an expert on civil rights and criminal justice matters.
+He was an adjunct professor at New York Law School from 2009-2012, and has published widely in leading law reviews.
+Ofer’s work and commentary have been featured in hundreds of national and local news outlets, including The New York Times, Washington Post, NPR, Wall Street Journal, The New Yorker, The Atlantic, and PBS Frontline.
+He has testified before many legislatures, including the United States Senate, and is frequently cited as an expert on constitutional rights and criminal justice matters.
+His work and research have been cited in legal opinions issued by numerous courts, including the New Jersey Supreme Court, United States Court of Appeals for the Fourth and Tenth Circuits, as well as in more than 150 law review articles.

 Ofer is the recipient of numerous awards, including the Distinguished Graduate Award from Fordham Law School, a presidential award from the Open Society Foundations, and a proclamation from the New York City Council for contributions made by his work to the city and state.
 He is a graduate of Fordham University School of Law and the State University of New York at Buffalo.